 This brings us to another point mentioned frequently in favor of skegs, being that the solid foot pedal in kayaks with a skeg stay in place and support your feet and legs better.
 Since the foot pedal with rudder-equipped kayaks moves, even if only at the top, the foot support is not as strong and for some this is the biggest compromise of rudders.

-Since rudders and skegs are really only useful for tracking over long distances, you generally don't find them on shorter recreational kayaks, especially sit on top models.
-It is however important to look at the hull of the recreational kayaks, as round hulls will be particularly prone to wind-cocking and beginners or weekend kayakers may want to take note.
+Since rudders and skegs are really only useful for tracking over long distances, you generally don’t find them on shorter recreational kayaks, especially sit on top models.
+It is however important to look at the hull of the recreational kayaks, as round hulls will be particularly prone to wind-cocking in the wind and beginners or weekend kayakers may want to take note.

-Over the last few years top kayak manufactures have recognised the growing popularity of skegs, and one can now find more and more mid-length models (11-13feet/ 3.3M-3.9M) on the market with built-in adjustable skegs.
+Over the last few years top kayak manufactures have recognized the growing popularity of skegs, and one can now find more and more mid-length models (11-13feet/ XM-YM) on the market with built-in adjustable skegs.
 These kayaks are generally called Hybrid Kayaks, as although shorter than touring kayaks they can track well over longer distances.
 Models with built in skegs will be costlier than those without- but this is usually one of the best investments you can make and will allow you to take your kayaking to the next level.

 The key take out from the above is that rudders are very easy for beginners to understand and use but more experienced kayakers may not want to use them for the two reasons mentioned above (wind-cocking and solid foot bracing).
 Rudders just don’t do a good job at balancing a versatile kayak in the wind in a broad range of conditions.

 There is still a place for rudders.
-They work great on both tandem kayaks and on specialised kayaks intended to be paddled with the rudder in the water at all times like surfskis and racing kayaks.
+They work great on both tandem kayaks and on specialized kayaks intended to be paddled with the rudder in the water at all times like surfskis and racing kayaks.
 If you have both a skeg and rudder on a touring kayak the rudder can be a great way of getting used to your kayak as a relative beginner following which you can transition to using only the skeg.

 As the saying goes: ‘If you want to explore the sea in all its manifold dimensions whilst touring, stick with a skeg, and avoid rudders’.